September 17, 2020

 You’ll notice two things right away.

-First, the various activities in a film production fit into the larger process in a particular order, dictated by five consecutive stages: planning, pre-production, production, post-production, and delivery.
-A producer should not move from one stage to the next without first resolving every requirement of the previous stage.
+First, the various activities in a film production fit into a larger process in a particular order dictated by five consecutive stages: planning, pre-production, production, post-production, and delivery.

 Second, the various activities generally fall into three categories: production, security, and legal obligations.
-Production activities have to do with executing the project, and are the type of things that a layperson would associate with a film production (i.e. casting, shooting, editing).
-Security activities ensure you always have a backup plan in case things go wrong (i.e. contingency budgeting, media backups).
-Legal obligations ensure that you’re not exposed to any potential liabilities (i.e. holding insurance, following government rules around hiring).
+Production activities include executing the project, such as casting, shooting, and editing.
+Security activities ensure you have backup plans in case things go wrong, like production paperwork, media backups, and contingency budgeting.
+Legal obligations ensure compliance, such as holding insurance and following government rules around hiring.

 Now that we’ve reviewed the big picture, let’s highlight two specific techniques that a producer can implement to maximize their efficiency: keeping a production workbook and creating standard operating procedures (SOPs).